logzio/logzio-nodejs/README.md

 * **debug** - Should the logger print debug messages to the console?
 Default: false
 * **callback** - a callback function called when an unrecoverable error has occured in the logger.
 The function API is: function(err) - err being the Error object.
 * **timeout** - the read/write/connection timeout in milliseconds.
 * **addTimestampWithNanoSecs** - Add a timestamp with nano seconds granularity.
 This is needed when many logs are sent in the same millisecond, so you can properly order the logs in kibana.
-The added timestamp field will be `@timestamp_nano` Default: false  **NOTE:**  Elasticsearch date fields only supports timestamp to milliseconds, so this field can not be mapped as a date field it can only be mapped as a string and used for sortin the logs.
+The added timestamp field will be `@timestamp_nano` Default: false  **NOTE:**  Elasticsearch date fields only supports timestamp accuracy to milliseconds, as a result this field can not be mapped as a date field it can only be mapped as a string and used for sorting the logs.

 ## Using UDP
 A few notes are worth mentioning regarding the use of the UDP protocol :